Updated: Mar 31

 Friends, I get it.
 I'm there with you.
 It's not easy to just give over your complete heart.
 It's actually one of the hardest things you could ever do.
 Even as a Christian who has been saved since 2008, I struggle with dying to myself every day.
 I still want that control over my own dreams and my passions.

-Our hearts will find true contentment when they are resting in God.
+Our hearts will find true contentment when it is resting in God.

 All this to say, I wanted to bring light to what God's heart is like.
 I can only wrap my head around a small corner of how great His heart is.